Livia Sz. Oláh (Stockholm University)

 and a consortium of 25 research partners and 3 transnational civil society actor partners.

-The Work Package 12 of the project FamiliesAndSocieties, in charge of dissemination activities, is led by Population Europe and coordinated by Daniela Vono de Vilhena (Max Planck Institute for Demographic Research/Population Europe).
+The Work Package 12 of the project FamiliesAndSocieties, in charge of dissemination activities, was led by Population Europe and coordinated by Daniela Vono de Vilhena (Max Planck Institute for Demographic Research/Population Europe).

 FamiliesAndSocieties – Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations

-FamiliesAndSocieties aims to investigate the diversity of family forms, relationships and life courses in Europe, to assess the compatibility of existing policies with these changes, and to contribute to evidence-based policy making.
-The consortium brings together 25 leading universities and research institutes from 15 European countries, three transnational civil society actors and a large number of national and international stakeholders.
+FamiliesAndSocieties aimed to investigate the diversity of family forms, relationships and life courses in Europe, to assess the compatibility of existing policies with these changes, and to contribute to evidence-based policy making.
+The consortium brought together 25 leading universities and research institutes from 15 European countries, three transnational civil society actors and a large number of national and international stakeholders.

-The points of departure for the project are that family life courses are becoming more complex and diverse, that individuals’ lives are interdependent - linked within and across generations - and that individual life courses are shaped by social contexts and policies.
-Four transversal dimensions are integrated into the project: gender, culture (ethnic, migrant and cultural identities, sexual orientation), socioeconomic resources, and life stages.
+The points of departure for the project were that family life courses are becoming more complex and diverse, that individuals’ lives are interdependent - linked within and across generations - and that individual life courses are shaped by social contexts and policies.
+Four transversal dimensions were integrated into the project: gender, culture (ethnic, migrant and cultural identities, sexual orientation), socioeconomic resources, and life stages.

-The approach is multidisciplinary, combining a wide range of expertise in social sciences, law and the humanities, represented in the consortium.
-Comparative analyses are being applied and advanced quantitative methods to high quality register and survey data used.
-Moreover, qualitative studies are being conducted.
-The project will develop two databases, one on the legal content of family forms available in European countries, and another on EC/EU initiatives in core family-policy areas during the last decades.
+The approach was multidisciplinary, combining a wide range of expertise in social sciences, law and the humanities, represented in the consortium.
+Comparative analyses were applied and advanced quantitative methods to high quality register and survey data used.
+Moreover, qualitative studies were conducted.
+The project developed two databases, one on the legal content of family forms available in European countries, and another on EC/EU initiatives in core family-policy areas during the last decades.

-The collaborative research project was launched in February 1, 2013 and will continue until January 31, 2017.
+The collaborative research project was launched in February 1, 2013 and ended January 31, 2017.

-The project is funded by the European Union’s Seventh Framework Programme under grant agreement n° 320116.
+The project was funded by the European Union’s Seventh Framework Programme under grant agreement n° 320116.